open-canada/vitals/docs/readme.md

 <!-- - Adverse reaction, not reported yet in Canada but reported in US: -->

-5. COVID-19 vaccine recalls to date [5](https://recalls-rappels.canada.ca):
+[gc5]  COVID-19 vaccine recalls to date (Source GC: [5](https://recalls-rappels.canada.ca):

-- myocarditis and pericarditis: filed  9 months after the vaccination was approved
+- Mmyocarditis and pericarditis: filed  9 months after the vaccination was approved
 - Bell’s Palsy: filed  11 months after the vaccination was approved

 <!-- For additional official data and their analysis see  -->